Kauai Helicopter Tour with Kids: Is It Worth It and Is It Safe?

 A Hawaii mom's honest answer to the two questions every parent asks before booking a Kauai helicopter tour with kids.
 Plus age limits, operators, and tips.

-The Napali Coast and Waimea Canyon are two of the most jaw-dropping landscapes in the United States and on Kauai, the only way to see most of them is from the air.
-So every Hawaii-bound family eventually asks the same two questions about a Kauai helicopter tour: is it worth the money with kids, and is it actually safe?
-I have been on five Kauai helicopter flights with three different operators over the years, including one with my own kids.
+Napali Coast and Waimea Canyon are two of the most jaw-dropping landscapes in the country, and on Kauai, the only way to see most of it is from the air.
+So every visiting family lands at the same two questions: is a Kauai helicopter tour worth it with kids, and is it actually safe?
+I have done five of these flights with three different operators over the years, including one with my own boys.
 Here is the honest mom answer.

 The Short Version

-Yes, a Kauai helicopter tour is worth it for kids 7 and older who can sit still for an hour and follow safety briefings.
-For kids 5 and under, save your money and book a Napali catamaran cruise instead.
-The safety record of Kauai's reputable operators is solid, but it is not zero risk.
-There is real homework to do before you choose a company.
+Yes, it is worth it for kids 7 and up who can sit still for an hour and follow a safety briefing.
+For kids 5 and under, save the cash and book a Napali catamaran instead.
+Kauai's reputable operators have a solid record.
+It is not zero risk.
+There is real homework to do before you book.

 What You Actually See

-A standard 50 to 60-minute Kauai island tour covers the Napali Coast (15 miles of unreachable green cliffs that drop into the ocean), Waimea Canyon (the Grand Canyon of the Pacific), the Manawaiopuna Falls (also known as Jurassic Falls because Spielberg used it in the opening sequence), and Mount Waialeale, which is one of the wettest spots on earth.
-Most operators also fly over the inside of the dormant volcanic caldera and the cliffs of the Hanalei coastline.
-About 70 percent of Kauai is inaccessible by car or hiking.
-The helicopter is what shows you the rest.
+A standard 50 to 60-minute island tour covers Napali Coast (15 miles of unreachable green cliffs that drop straight into ocean), Waimea Canyon (the Grand Canyon of the Pacific), Manawaiopuna Falls (Spielberg used it in the opening of Jurassic Park, so locals call it Jurassic Falls), and Mount Waialeale, one of the wettest spots on earth.
+Most operators also fly into the dormant caldera and along the Hanalei cliffs.
+Roughly 70 percent of Kauai is inaccessible by car or trail.
+The helicopter shows you the rest.

 Doors-On vs. Doors-Off: Pick the Right One for Kids

-This is the most important decision parents make.
-Doors-on flights are in 6-passenger turbine helicopters with sealed cabins, two-way headsets, and air conditioning.
-Doors-off flights are in smaller 4-passenger MD500 helicopters with the doors removed, where you wear a tight chest harness and feel every breeze.
+This is the big call.
+Doors-on is a 6-passenger turbine bird with a sealed cabin, two-way headsets, and AC.
+Doors-off is the smaller MD500, doors removed, you wear a tight chest harness and feel every gust.

-For kids, choose doors-on, full stop.
-Doors-off is colder, louder, scarier, and most operators will not take children under 11 doors-off anyway.
+For kids, choose doors-on.
+Full stop.
+Doors-off is colder, louder, scarier, and most operators won't take kids under 11 doors-off anyway.
 The view is great either way.
 Doors-off is for childless adults with cameras.

 Age Requirements

-• Lap children (under 2) sometimes free on certain operators (Jack Harter, doors-on only)
+- Lap children (under 2) sometimes free with certain operators (Jack Harter, doors-on only)

-• Children under 18 must fly with an adult guardian
+- Anyone under 18 must fly with an adult

 Best Operators on Kauai